 - 1. Patient standing erect or sitting, no rotation of the head. - 2.
 Relax and depress shoulders as much as possible. - 3.
-Central Ray should be at the level of C4 (upper border of the thyroid cartilage). - 4.
-Expose on expiration. - 5.
+Depress chin to touch chest if possible. - 4.
+Central Ray should be at the level of C4 (upper border of the thyroid cartilage). - 5.
+Expose on expiration. - 6.
 Ideally, we are able to view C1-C7/T1.
 If this is not possible, we will measure the levels that are able to be visualized clearly.